 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Talkeetna is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Talkeetna is a town of service providers, sales and office workers and transportation and shipping workers.
 There are especially a lot of people living in Talkeetna who work in food service (17.57%), management occupations (12.50%) and office and administrative support (11.15%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.91% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Talkeetna telecommute to their jobs.
+Overall, about 16.91% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle